SoundCodes/droneknobs/README.md

 This Panel of Knobs enables oscillators and the control modulation.

-Cosine wave table is used and the freq rage is 8hz to 8184hz While the control-modulation is 0 - 127
+Cosine wave table is used and the freq range is 8hz to 8184hz While the control-modulation is 0 - 127